davidslusser/django-handyhelpers/docs/source/about.rst

 About
 =====
 django-handyhelpers is a collection of handy utilities to support Django operations.
-Included are:
+Features include:

     * management commands to generate admin pages
     * management commands to generate, views, serializers, and urls for Django Rest Framework (DRF)
-    * generic bas model with extensive model manager
+    * generic base model with extensive model manager
     * generic list views and FilterByQueryParamsMixin
+    * xls and csv export views
     * InvalidLookupMixin for DRF viewsets
     * a collection of generic bootstrap-based html templates